Automated Soil Sampling Planning

 Build soil sampling plans in minutes across one or many fields.
 Choose grid or zones, pick core or composite, let smart algorithms place points and route the path, print lab labels, export, and go.

-1 min video
+1 min Dynamic Tutorial

 Who it’s for